-For absent Uniformed Se d Application (FPCA) FVAP.gov or your Voting Assistance Officer.
-Please print in bias.
-Please print in bias.
-Classification Make only 1 selection.
-(In most States, you must be absent from your voting district to use this form).
-1 Irequest an absentee ballot for all elections in which I am eligible to vale AMD: I am a member of the Uniformed Dervices or Merchantwarks on active duty O R I am an eligible spouse or depend I am an activated National Guard member on Ottate orders.
-I am an U.S. Citzen residing outside the United States, and I my return is not certain. am a U.S. citizen and have never resided in the United States.
-Political party 2 Your State may require you to specify a political party to vote in primary elections: Legal name 3 Lastname Oufte Pristname Middename Previous name (if applicable) Identification Some States require your full SSN.
+Federal Post Ca on and Absentee Ballot Request Application (FPCA) For any questions about the form, consult the volting and Application (FPCA) For any questions about the form, consult the volting Assistance Officer FVAP-gave or your Volting Assistance Officer.
+For absent Uniformed Service members, their families, and citizens residing outside the U.S. Please print in black ini Classification Make only 1 selection.
+(In most States, you must be absent from your voting district to use this form). requests an absente ballet for all elections in which it am eligible to vise AND.
+Political party 2 Your State may require you to specify a political party to vote in primary elections: Legal name 3 Lastname Outle Pristname Middle name Previous name (fapplicable) Identification Some States require your full SSN.
 Check your State's pages in the Voting Assistance Guide on FVAP.gov.
-4 State Contact information Include International prefixes.
+State Driver's License or ID Contact information s include international prefixes.
 No DSN numbers.
-5 Telephone Fax Enal Ballot receipt 6 Rank from 1-3 in order of preference; be sure appropriate contact information is provided above.
-I prefer to receive my ballot, as permitted by my State, by: Email/Online Mail Fax Voting residence address Usually your last U.S. residence or your legal U.S. residence.
+Telephone Fax Email Ballot receipt 6 Rank from 1-3 in order of preference; be sure appropriate contact information is provided above.
+I prefer to receive my ballot, as permitted by my State, by: Email/Online Mail Fax Voting residence address 7 Usually your last U.S. 7 residence or your legal U.S. residence.
 See instructions.
-7 Where to send my ballot This is your current mailing address and should be different from above.
-If required, place a forwarding address in Box 9.
-8 Additional requirements for your State Buch as: mail forwarding address, additional email address/phone number, or other Date required information.
+Street Address your P.O.
+Boo Where to send my ballot This is your current mailing address and should be different from above.
+If required, piace a forwarding address in Box 9.
+Additional requirements for your State Such as: mail forwarding address, additional email address additional email address to the state required information.
 See Voting Assistance Guide.
-9 The information on this for knowledge.
-I understand the document may constitute gr I am a U.S. citizen, at least eligible to vote in the request rm is tru at a mai rounds i t 18 yea sted juri le due tr ave i be rs of age (or will be by the day of the election), soliciton, and be no convicted of a felony or other en adjudicated mentally incompetent or if so, my
+Affirmation (REQUIR ED): I swear or affirm, under penalty of perjury, that: The information on this form is a knowledge.
+I understand that a m document may constitute ground I am a U.S. citizen, at least 18 yeligible to vote in the requested juliam of disqualifying offense, nor have it yoting rights have been relinstate.
+True, accurate, and complete to the best of my partial misstanders of fact in completion of fast in state of fast in the completion of fast in

-FORMER RESIDENT - a person who was a bona fide resident of a town in this state and who has moved from that town to another state less than thirty days before the day of a presidential election and who for that reason is unable to register to vote in the election in such person's present town or state of residence. (§9-158a (2))
+FORMER RESIDENT - a person who was a bona fide resident of a town in this state and who has moved from that town to another state less than thirty days before the day of a presidential election and who for that reason is unable to register to vote in the election in such person's present town or state of residence. (§ 9-158a (2))

 INACTIVE STATUS - a voter's residential address has not been verified.
 The voter registration status of an elector whose acceptance notice was returned by the post office as undeliverable or voter has not verified in town residential address during canvass.
 These voters stay on the inactive list for four years during which time they may be restored to active status by completing a new registration card.
-This card allows the voters to affirm, under penalty of law that they have continued to be a bona fide resident of the town §9-42(c).
+This card allows the voters to affirm, under penalty of law that they have continued to be a bona fide resident of the town § 9-42(c).
 If elector's name remains on the inactive list for four years their name will be removed from the registry list (changed to OFF status).